Installing Red on Windows

 Then run each of the following commands:

-Set-ExecutionPolicy Bypass -Scope Process -Force iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1')) choco install git --params "/GitOnlyOnPath /WindowsTerminal" -y choco install visualstudio2019-workload-vctools -y choco install python3 -y
+Set-ExecutionPolicy Bypass -Scope Process -Force [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072 iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1')) choco upgrade git --params "/GitOnlyOnPath /WindowsTerminal" -y choco upgrade visualstudio2022-workload-vctools -y choco upgrade python311 -y

 For Audio support, you should also run the following command before exiting:

-From here, exit the prompt then continue onto installing Red.
+From here, exit the prompt then continue onto Creating a Virtual Environment.

 There are additional configuration steps required which are not documented for installing dependencies manually.
-These dependencies are only listed seperately here for reference purposes.
+These dependencies are only listed separately here for reference purposes.

 Please make sure that the box to add Python to PATH is CHECKED, otherwise you may run into issues when trying to run Red.